Role-Based Access Controls

 Data Actions

-Vendia Share supports the following actions for data stored with a Node
+Vendia supports the following actions for data stored with a workspace

-: Permits read/writing/admin access on data in a Node (eg. executing all queries and mutations)
+DATA_READ: Permits reading the data in a workspace (eg. executing queries/subscriptions)DATA_ALL: Permits read/writing/admin access on data in a workspace (eg. executing all queries and mutations)

 Resource Formats